Laws and Regulations.

 - Give the third party or affiliate control of the company, or

 - Enable the third party or affiliate to take over the interest of a shareholder who owns 5% or more of the shares of the company.

-- Review of the terms and conditions of Petroleum Agreement entered into
+Review of the terms and conditions of the Petroleum Agreement entered into

-A licensee, contractor or sub-contractor is expected as part of its obligations to provide the Minister with performance bond or guarantees as the Minister may require for the fulfillment of the obligations undertaken by the the licensee, contactor or sub-contractor and for the possible liabilities arising out of the petroleum activities undertaken under the licence, petroleum agreement or petroleum sub-contract.
+A licensee, contractor or sub-contractor is expected as part of its obligations to provide the Minister with performance bond or guarantees as the Minister may require for the fulfilment of the commitments undertaken by the licensee, contactor or sub-contractor and for the possible liabilities arising out of the petroleum activities conducted under the license, petroleum agreement or petroleum sub-contract.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.